Interface In Java Interview Questions

 • Compile-time error: The final field <interfaceName>.<fieldName> cannot be assigned

-• No change even post Java 8 release too
+• There is no change even post-Java 8 release too

-Can we re-assign a value to a field of interface?
+Can we re-assign a value to an interface field?

-• Re-assigning fields throw a compile-time error as these are final by default
+• Re-assigning fields throws a compile-time error as these are final by default

 • Compile-time error: The final field <interfaceName>.<fieldName> cannot be assigned